MeteorTheLizard/SMITE-Optimizer/README.md

  If you feel generous or the need to give something in return, you can either contribute to the project by improving the code and creating **pull requests** or by [donating](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=2NKTRNN5BTHHG), alternatively we also have a [patreon](https://www.patreon.com/SMITEOptimizer)!

  Any kind of support is greatly appreciated!

+ ## License

+This program is licensed under the **GNU General Public License v3.0**.
+[Click here for more info](https://github.com/MeteorTheLizard/SMITE-Optimizer/blob/master/LICENSE).

+Only version 1.3 and above fall under this License and earlier versions of this program may therefor not be copied, shared, modified, or distributed as they are subject to Copyright.

+Contact: MrRangerLP@gmx.de

  ## Compiling the Source.au3